Meet Our Herd

 REINS therapy horses carry precious cargo and we take great care in selecting, evaluating and training them.
 Our Program Manager first evaluates all horses being considered to join the our herd.
 The horse’s conformation, movement, and behavior are assessed, as well as their ground manners, ability under saddle, and suitability for riders with disabilities.
 If the horse is then accepted, he will come to REINS for a 90-day trial period.
 If the trial period is a success, donation papers are signed and REINS accepts the horse with much gratitude.
 When a horse becomes ready for retirement the original owner has the right of first refusal.
 If they waive that right, REINS carefully selects a good home for our retiring Equine.

-If you are interested in sponsoring a horse please click below to pay via PayPal or credit/debit card, email stephanie@reinsprogram.org or call us today at 760-731-9168 to set up alternate payment or recurring payment.
+If you are interested in sponsoring a horse please click the Sponsor Me buttons below to pay with a credit/debit card, email [email protected] or call us today at 760-731-9168 to set up alternate payment or recurring payment.

 Thank you!